Challenges You May Encounter in Building A, D, K, A and R

 ADKAR Challenges

-Prosci webinar attendees were asked which ADKAR element—or building block of success—they thought posed the biggest challenge.
+During a Prosci webinar, attendees were asked which ADKAR element—or building block of success—they thought posed the biggest challenge.
 Although Desire was by far the most challenging element cited, each has its own unique challenges.

 Why Awareness can be challenging